freerange/jam-coop/README.md

 Linters and test can be run using the default `rake` task.

+To run the system tests in a visible/headed browser set the `HEADLESS` environment variable to false.
+For example: to run all system tests in a visible browser, execute `HEADLESS=false rails test test/system`.

 ## Credentials

 Environment specific API keys etc. are stored in environment variables.
 The file `.env.example` should be copied to `.env` so that `Dotenv` can find these in development.
 You may only need to set these to real values if you need a particular third party service for the code you're working on.
 For example, Rollbar credentials are only needed if for some reason you need to use rollbar in development.